PruvoNet/squiss-ts/source/includes/_squiss.md

 Arguments:

-- [Message](#message-class) - The message to push to the queue.
+- `message` - The message to push to the queue.
 If it's a string, great!
-If it's an Object, Squiss will call JSON.stringify on it.
+If it's an Object, Squiss will call `JSON.stringify()` on it.
 - `delay` - The amount of time, in seconds, to wait before making the message available in the queue.
 If not specified, the queue's configured value will be used.
 - `attributes`- An optional attributes mapping to associate with the message (will be converted to SQS format automatically).
 Passing `FIFO_MessageDeduplicationId` and/or `FIFO_MessageGroupId` will be removed and converted to the `MessageDeduplicationId` and `MessageGroupId` message attributes accordingly (needed for FIFO queues).